 After ovarian germ cell tumor has been diagnosed, tests are done to find out if cancer cells have spread within the ovary or to other parts of the body.

 The process used to find out whether cancer has spread within the ovary or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
-Unless a doctor is sure the cancer has spread from the ovaries to other parts of the body, surgery is required to determine the stage of cancer in an operation called a laparotomy is done to see if the cancer has spread.
-The doctor must cut into the abdomen and carefully look at all the organs to see if they contain cancer.
-The doctor will cut out small pieces of tissue and look at them under a microscope to see whether they contain cancer.
-The doctor may also wash the abdominal cavity with fluid and then look at the fluid under a microscope to see if it contains cancer cells.
-Usually the doctor will remove the cancer and other organs that contain cancer during the laparotomy.
+Unless a doctor is sure the cancer has spread from the ovaries to other parts of the body, an operation called a laparotomy is done to see if the cancer has spread.
+The doctor must cut into the abdomen and carefully look at all the organs to see if they have cancer in them.
+The doctor will cut out small pieces of tissue so they can be checked under a microscope for signs of cancer.
+The doctor may also wash the abdominal cavity with fluid, which is also checked under a microscope to see if it has cancer cells in it.
+Usually the doctor will remove the cancer and other organs that have cancer in them during the laparotomy.
 It is important to know the stage in order to plan treatment.

 There are three ways that cancer spreads in the body.